Everything you need to know about the Exempt Market in Canada.

 • From a risk reward perspective – it is higher risk and that’s why the prospective returns are so much higher.
 But here, those risks are very transparent and well explained.

-• It’s well regulated and within a safe country that takes its regulations very seriously.
-To learn more about this and how the market has evolved through years to get to this point – click here.
+• It’s well structured and has changed and improved over the years to give investors more safeguards.
+To learn more about how the market has evolved to get to this point – click here.

 • In order to offer an investment to clients, issuers have to be accepted by an Exempt Market Dealer.
 The EMD conducts a rigorous diligence process on the issuer to ensure they are a strong company with a sound plan and a great likelihood of success.